Enabling and Disabling MFA for Resellers

 - At the top of the list, click MFA.

-- From the drop-down list select Enforce to enable MFA or Ignore to disable MFA.
+- From the drop-down list select Enforce to enable MFA or Ignore to allow resellers disable MFA for their account.

 - In the displayed window, click Yes.

-On the next authorization session, each user will be prompted to configure MFA by going through the Multi-Factor Authentication step of the Edit User wizard as described in the Filling User Profile section.
+On the next authorization session, each user will be prompted to configure MFA settings on the Multi-Factor Authentication step of the Edit User wizard as described in the Filling User Profile section.

 If the Enforce MFA for all managed clients and resellers policy is enabled, you cannot disable MFA for individual resellers.
 For details, see MFA Policies.